FreeRTOS/coreMQTT/README.md

-# MQTT Client Library
+# coreMQTT Client Library

-This repository contains the coreMQTT Client library that has been optimized for a low memory footprint.
-The coreMQTT Client library implements the [MQTT 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) standard.
+This repository contains the coreMQTT library that has been optimized for a low memory footprint.
+The coreMQTT library implements the [MQTT 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) standard.
 It has no dependencies on any additional libraries other than the standard C library, a customer-implemented network transport interface, and *optionally* a user-implemented platform time function .This library is distributed under the [MIT License](LICENSE).

 This library has gone through code quality checks including for [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html) and [MISRA coding standard compl](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx).
 Deviations to the MISRA C:2012 guidelines are documented under [MISRA Deviations](MISRA.md).
 This library has also undergone both static code analysis from [Coverity statical analysis](https://scan.coverity.com/) and validation of memory safety and functional correctness proof through the [AWS CBMC automated reasoning tool](https://www.youtube.com/watch?v=YwQHAPRhQkI&feature=youtu.be&t=1721).

 ## Building Unit Tests